20tab/django-continuous-delivery/{{cookiecutter.project_dirname}}/README.md

 - replace `projects` with your actual projects directory
 - replace `git_repository_url` with your actual git repository url

-## Workspace initialization
+## Initialization

 We suggest updating pip to the latest version and using a virtual environment to wrap all your libraries.

 ### Virtual environment

 **IMPORTANT**: Please, create an empty virtual environment, with the right python version, and activate it.
-To install and use virtualenv, please, visit [the official documentation](https://virtualenv.pypa.io)
+To install and use virtualenv, please, visit the official [Python tutorial](https://docs.python.org/3/tutorial/venv.html)

 ### Requirements